lhoursquentin/clash/README.md

   speed   \
   _start  \

-# Methods are defined externaly and start with an underscore
+# Methods are defined externally and start with an underscore
 _start() {
   printf 'Starting %s: ' "$name" if [ "$speed" -gt 100 ]; then